To help clients hold to account not only people who break the law but also governments and other bodies charged with enforcing it.

 Around 2005 David Thomas, a then in house solicitor at Cruelty Free International, had the groundbreaking idea of an animal law firm; after all why should animals go without legal representation or have the laws that are designed to protect them go unenforced?
 Over the years there was interest and conversations with others about the idea, which kept the dream alive, but it was when Edie Bowles joined him as a solicitor at Cruelty Free International in 2016 that Advocates for Animals started to take shape.

 After many discussions between the two recognising the desperate need and the growing interest from the animal protection community, they finally decided to take that leap of faith.
-Edie used her entrepreneurial skills and business acumen to turn the idea of an animal law firm not only into a reality, but a successful business.
+Edie then turned the idea of an animal law firm not only into a reality, but a successful business.

 From fruition, Advocates for Animals has also been blessed with a committed team that goes above and beyond every day to help our clients and animals.